mbc596/android/README.md

 DOWNLOAD THE SOURCE
 ===================

-repo repo init -u https://github.com/mbc596/android.git -b 4.3
+repo init -u https://github.com/mbc596/android.git -b 4.3

 bionic and dalvik the PSX.
 Why?
 Because is forked of CM and include some extras.